5 effective Black Friday deals you should offer this year

 You can find examples of these multi-pack offers on Scentsy.

-Perhaps you want to reward your loyal customers, encourage traffic to come to your store during this busy day, bring in new customers with a newsletter discount, or entice people to try a new product.
+Perhaps you want to reward your loyal customers or encourage shoppers to visit your store, bring in new customers with a newsletter discount, or entice people to try a new product.

 Whatever the reason, one-time discounts are easy to implement and can be exciting - authors Yi and Yoo from Seoul National University found that promotional discounts elicited positive feelings towards a brand.